amatrhr/reconciliation/readme.md

 - Use Spearman correlation of SHAP values and errors to assess their association (ii)

 # Notes

+# Half-baked ideas
+- Improper RNN conjecture: there is some "closest" moving average to a(n equivalence class of) regularized RNN layer(s) that makes the layers understandable

 # Other references
 - [Elman finding structure in time](https://crl.ucsd.edu/~elman/Papers/fsit.pdf)